ergebnis/classy/README.md

 ### `Collector\TokenGetAllConstructFromSourceCollector`

-Use `Classy\Collector\TokenGetAllConstructFromSourceCollector` to collect classy constructs from source code on PHP 7:
+Use `Collector\TokenGetAllConstructFromSourceCollector` to collect classy constructs from source code on PHP 7:

 ```php
 <?php